Weekly Prayer Link Up

-These are prayers for animals from the Christian and Catholic tradition.
+Prayers for Animals from the Christian and Catholic Tradition.

 From Albert Schweitzer